gracequantum/MPS2/README.md

 ## Design Goals

 - High-performance MPS algorithms implementation based on the power of [GraceQ/tensor](https://github.com/gracequantum/tensor).
-- Performing MPS optimization on kinds of HPC hardware architectures based on the GraceQ/tensor project.
+- Performing MPS optimization on kinds of HPC hardware architectures.
 - Flexible API design to cope with complex research tasks.
 We do not offer something like t-J model, but you can easily define it.

+## Features

+- Exact matrix product operator (MPO) generation for a Hamiltonian with any n-body term.

+## What's new

+In the newest 0.1.2 version, you can generate a MPO which has any type of n-body term using `MPOGenerator::AddTerm` API.

 ## Installation